- Published on

 giveMeSomeData(nextCallback, errorCallback, completeCallback)

-Spoiler: is the same idea as fromPromise
+Spoiler: it is the same idea as RxJS's fromPromise: http://reactivex.io/rxjs/file/es6/observable/PromiseObservable.js.html#lineNumber58

 const observable = {